abhiwand/atk/doc/source/ad_ipython.rst

     help      -> Python's own help system.
     object?   -> Details about 'object', use 'object??' for extra details.

-    In [1]: import intelanalytics as ia
+    In [1]: import taprootanalytics as ia

     In [2]: ia.server.ping()
-    Successful ping to Intel Analytics at http://localhost:9099/info
+    Successful ping to TapRoot Analytics at http://localhost:9099/info

     In [3]: ia.connect()